hkantt/percept/README.md

 - Install the latest pybind11 module via `pip install pybind11`
 - Open the `percept/` directory through the Visual Studio Developer Command Prompt
 - Run build.bat
-- Copy `release/percept.pyd` into your project folder
-- Copy `external/openal/lib/OpenAL32.dll` into the same directory where you put `percept.pyd`
-- `import percept` and use it in your project
+- Copy `release/percept.pyd` and use it in your projects
 - Inclusion of the LICENSE would be highly appreciated

 ## Documentation